hyperjumptech/monika/docs/src/pages/guides/notifications.md

 | Type | Notification types                      | `teams`                                                      |
 | Url  | The URL of your Microsoft Teams Webhook | `https://<company>.webhook.office.com/webhookb2/1234-abcdef` |

-## Monika Whatsapp Notifier
+## Monika WhatsApp Notifier

-You can get a notification from Monika to your Whatsapp number without having a Whatsapp Business account.
+You can get a notification from Monika to your WhatsApp number without having a Whatsapp Business account.
 First, you must create a [Monika Whatsapp Notifier account](https://whatsapp.hyperjump.tech).

 ```yml
 notifications: